Home FeaturedOttawa-area maple sugarbushes are opening for the 2026 season!

 Ottawa maple syrup producers

-• The Log Farm, Cedarview Road: The sugarbush will be open on weekends from March 2 to April 7, as well as several days (March 11, 14 and 15) during Ontario’s March Break and all four days of the Easter weekend (March 29 to April 1).
+• The Log Farm, Cedarview Road: The sugarbush will be open on weekends from February 28 to March 29, as well as March 19 and 20 during Ontario’s March Break and the four days of the Easter long weekend (April 3 to 6).
 Visitors can collect sap buckets, see how syrup is made, tour the pioneer farmhouse and visit the barn animals.
-You need to book tickets online in advance.
+You can book tickets online in advance or at the gate.

-• Proulx Farm, Cumberland: Maple Fest is open on weekends from March 3 until April 14.
-It is also open from March 11 to 15 (Ontario March Break) and all four days of the Easter weekend (March 29 to April 1).
-The pancake house opens for the season on March 3.
-Depending on the day, you can visit the sugar shack, get s’mores, hot dogs or soup to enjoy around the fire, pet farm animals, enjoy the outdoor playground, eat pancakes or desserts, enjoy a horse-drawn wagon ride, or explore the outdoor trails.
+• Proulx Farm, Cumberland: Maple Fest is open on weekends from March 1 until April 12.
+It is also open from March 16 to 20 (Ontario March Break) and all four days of the Easter weekend (April 3 to 6).
+The pancake house opens for the season on March 1, and offers vegan and gluten-free options in addition to traditional fare.
+Depending on the day, you can visit the sugar shack, get s’mores to enjoy around the fire, pet farm animals, enjoy the outdoor playground, eat pancakes or desserts, enjoy a horse-drawn wagon ride, or explore the outdoor trails.
 There’s a farm shop, too.
 You can buy tickets online or at the door.

-• Vanier Museopark Sugar Shack: The sucrerie is back after a devastating 2020 fire!
-It will be open to the general public Friday through Sunday from February 18 until April 28 (except for March 13 to 15, and March 18 to 24).
+• Vanier Museopark Sugar Shack: The sucrerie will be open to the general public Friday through Sunday from February 15 to March 15 and from April 3 to April 19.
 It is also open to groups of 15 or more (by reservation only, at least a week in advance), from Wednesday through Friday.
-As well as watching maple syrup being made, you can tuck into sausages, French toast, baked beans and, of course, pancakes.
+As well as watching maple syrup being made, you can tuck into sausages, bacon, French toast, baked beans, pancakes, pea soup and more.

 Sugarbushes elsewhere in Eastern Ontario